Chi Alpha Delta

 Chi Alpha Delta (ΧΑΔ) (also XAD or Chis) is the oldest Asian-American cultural interest sorority in the United States.
-It was founded and chartered at University of California, Los Angeles (UCLA).
+It was founded and chartered at University of California, Los Angeles (UCLA) in 1928.

-Chis are one of the four Asian-American interest sororities and/or fraternities at UCLA, with the others being Theta Kappa Phi, Omega Sigma Tau, and Lambda Phi Epsilon.
+Chis are one of the three Asian-American interest sororities and/or fraternities at UCLA, with the others being Theta Kappa Phi, and Omega Sigma Tau.

 History

 Chi Alpha Delta was founded in 1928 at UCLA by Helen Tomio Mizuhara and Alyce Asahi.
-The sorority originally had 14 Japanese-American students.
+The sorority original members were fourteen Japanese-American students.
+They were Lillian Shizuko Ando, Rosa Ando, Chieko Goh, Fumi Iwasaki, Yone Kawatsu, Haruyo Komai, Tomiko Kusayanagi, Pauline Yuri Masuda, Mary Aiko Mizue, Shizue Morey, Alice (Asahi) Ohama, Haruko Ruth Saito, Helen Kiyoko Tomio, and Yone Tomio.

 On April 5, 1929, the sorority was officially recognized by UCLA.
 In 2002, the sorority had 65 members, of which less than 10% are Japanese.

 The sorority was founded due to racism and segregation.
 The 14 Japanese-American students were rejected from a Panhellenic Greek sorority, so they decided to form one for Japanese women and those of other Asian descents.
 These women created Chis because they felt the need for "a same-sex, same-race organization in order to feel at home in the university."
 Throughout the years Chis have accepted women of all Asian ethnicities into its sisterhood in hopes that its original purpose would not be forgotten but passed on from one generation to the next.

 In the 1940s, during the yearly Faculty Tea, members wore kimonos and used Japanese styles to fix up their hair.
 During the 1940s, members were primarily second-generation Japanese Americans (Nisei) who conversed in English.
 From 1942 to 1945, the sorority was rendered inactive due to World War II.
 In 1946, after the war, Chi Alpha Delta was reorganized.

 Members of the sorority celebrate their Asian-American identity through food and fashion with traditions such as cooking foods from different countries and hosting fashion shows to recruit new members.